Find your way with our blog

 Step 1: Start with determining the monthly burn rate of your household

 Start by building a household budget by exporting the last six months of your personal banking and credit card statements into an Excel (.csv) sheet.
-Then calculate your fixed costs and discretionary costs to determine how much you need each month to live.
+Then, calculate your fixed costs and discretionary costs to determine how much you need each month to live.

 Step 2: Add in additional costs that aren’t necessarily monthly: